deshawnwatson100-max/klarity-app/README.md

 - Cards slightly lift on hover and tap
 - Auto-scroll follows conversation naturally
 - Swipe right to return to input screen
+- **NEW: Focused Chat Area Transitions** - Only the chat content area animates during navigation:
+  - Header, input bar, and background remain static and persistent
+  - Chat content slides vertically with subtle fade (iOS-native easing)
+  - No full-screen page swipe or hard cuts
+  - Duration: 250ms with ease-in-out cubic bezier
+  - Creates calm, lightweight transitions that reinforce Klarity as a stable, grounding environment

 ### Screen 3: Analysis Screen 📊 (Legacy - Replaced by Inline Flow)
 **Note:** This screen is now replaced by the inline chatloop experience.
 The analysis now appears naturally within the chat conversation instead of as a separate screen.